opf/openproject/docs/user-guide/nextcloud-integration/README.md

 ## Work package link preview in Nextcloud

-Starting with OpenProject 13.0 a work package link preview will be shown if you use Nextcloud Talk or Text apps.
+Starting with Nextcloud 2.4 a work package link preview will be shown if you use Nextcloud Talk or Text apps.
 You can [copy a work package link](../work-packages/copy-move-delete/#copy-link-to-clipboard) and paste it into a Talk or Text app.
 Alternatively you can use **/** to activate the **smart picker** and find the work package by searching.

 ![activate smart picker in nextcloud](nc_smartpicker_start.png)